-The increase in medical device cost of revenue exceeded the increase in associated revenue, and we recorded a drop in margins on medical devices, primarily due to increased levels of service expenses associated with enhancements we are making to our fleet in order to implement technological improvements we have developed since many of our units were placed into service.
+The increase in medical device cost of revenue as compared to the three and six months ended June 30, 2015 exceeded the increase in associated revenue during the same periods, resulting in lower margins on medical devices, primarily due to increased levels of service expenses, which we recognize on an as-incurred basis.
+This increase in service expenses is a result of enhancements we are making to our fleet in order to implement numerous technological improvements we have developed subsequent to many of our units being placed into service.
+The Company expects this level of increased cost associated with enhancing our fleet to continue for the next quarter or two.